moparisthebest/pegh/README.md

 usage: pegh [options...] password
  -e            encrypt input to output, default mode -d            decrypt input to output
- -i <filename> file to use for input, default stdin
- -o <filename> file to use for output, default stdout -a            append to -o instead of truncate
+ -i <filename> file to use for input, - means stdin, default stdin -o <filename> file to use for output, - means stdout, default stdout -a            append to -o instead of truncate
  -v            pegh file format version to output,
                either 0 (AES-256-GCM) or 1 (Chacha20-Poly1305),